Intervention (international law): Definitions

+History

+According to Hans J. Morgenthau, legal prohibitions on interventionism in the 19th century were intended to protect new nation-states from interference by long-standing, powerful monarchies.

 Intervention by invitation or on request

 When a state interferes in the political affairs of another state by invitation, or on request, it can not be considered as an unlawful act.
 Interference of a state can never be unlawful if it is for the sake of humanity.
 It is necessary that the two states agree on the matter of intervention through a treaty.
 A request for assistance is not an unlawful act.
 As for the invitation part, this needs to come from the state itself.
 It must come from the highest available governmental authority, it must be provided free from pressure, and it must be issued prior to the use of force.
 The ensuing use of force must remain within the limits of the invitation.

 Intervention by invitation (IbI) may or may not involve combat; an example of the latter might involve only power projection.
-The ICJ declared in a 1986 judgment on Nicaragua that IbI from a lawful government is lawful while IbI from rebels groups is unlawful.
+The International Court of Justice declared in a 1986 judgment on Nicaragua that IbI from a lawful government is lawful while IbI from rebels groups is unlawful.
 Some cases of intervention by invitation documented since the millennium are: